ibexa/documentation-developer/docs/updating/from_4.2/update_from_4.2.md

 #### Migration to `customer` Content Type

-Next, run data migration required by a new User Content Type: `customer`.
+This step is required if you have users in your installation that need to be transferred to a new User Content Type: `customer`.
 This Content Type is dedicated to registered frontend customers.
-This migration is required for all product versions.
+This migration is intended for all product versions.
+If there are no users that are customers in your platform, you can skip this step and move on to [executing migrations](#execute-migrations).

 ##### Basic migration